mikesir87/dceu-2018-workshop/2-image-dive/README.md

     docker image save mikesir87/mystery-image | tar -x
     ```

     Run `ls` to look at the contents.
-We'll see lots of folders with super long names, a `manifest.json`, and a INSERT.
+We'll see lots of folders with super long names, a `manifest.json`, and a few other metadata files.

 2. Since we're going to be looking at several JSON objects, let's install the `jq` utility.